+ LR-Icons

 Income and amount owed

-Your household income is an important factor in your eligibility for Biden’s proposed student loan debt relief plan as well as in IDR programs, which in turn impacts eligibility for PSLF.
+Your household income was an important factor in eligibility for Biden’s proposed student loan debt relief plan.
+Income is also a critical factor in the IDR program, which in turn impacts eligibility for PSLF.
 Some IDR plans factor in your spouse’s income into their calculations in addition to yours – learn more here.

 Under Biden’s proposed one-time forgiveness plan, only people who earned less than $125,000 as an individual or $250,000 as part of a married couple in 2020 or 2021 will be eligible for forgiveness.
 The plan calls for up to $20,000 in debt cancellation to Pell Grant recipients with loans held by the Department of Education and up to $10,000 in debt cancellation to non-Pell Grant recipients.